 - engages in continuous professional development for school safety/security practices.

 - establishes written safety/security procedures and process for students and staff.

 - monitors data demonstrating positive impact of security program/process as part of the MTSS framework.

 - aligns efforts to the intent, purpose, and implementation of MTSS.

-Community Health Workers (Health Project Hub of Mercy Health)
+Community Health Workers (Health Project Hub)